Broadcast media

 - SWEAR BY IT Brits ditch ‘bloody’ as favourite swear word as most popular curse revealed – despite swearing dropping 27% in 20 years (The Sun)

-I have also been quoted about my research by the BBC News, The Times, The Guardian, The Telegraph, iNews, The Daily Mail (twice), SchoolsWeek, Business Ghana, Digit, Walta, the Plymouth Herald and Brinkwire, among other print & digital media.
+I have also been quoted about my research by BBC News, The Times, The Guardian, The Telegraph, iNews, The Daily Mail, SchoolsWeek, among other print & digital media.

 Popular writing